 (Spoiler alert: Froot Loops are all the same flavor.)

-All of us know Wi-Fi and Bluetooth, but LTE-M and
+All of us know Wi-Fi and Bluetooth technologies, but LTE-M and

 NB-IoT, not so much.
-These technologies fall under the umbrella of one of
+They fall under the umbrella of one of

 the fastest growing IoT markets: cellular IoT.

 Cellular IoT connects IoT devices using existing cellular networks.
 This is smart (pun intended) for three reasons.

 Cellular networks are widespread and ubiquitous, covering 90 percent of the world’s population, according to our partners at Nordic Semiconductor.
 U.S. carriers claim 99 percent LTE coverage or above and growing.
 Other technologies like Wi-Fi don’t have the same scale, requiring users to search for and connect to a local network (while avoiding rogue access points).